Martin Parr’s ‘Oxford’: Fawlty Towers meets Trump Towers

 Martin Parr’s Latest exhibition ‘Oxford’, has just opened as part of Photo Oxford 2017 at the Bodleian Library’s Weston Library.
 This exhibition won’t disappoint Parr fans, but it raises some awkward questions for its sponsors, Oxford University Press (OUP) and the Bodleian Library – especially the accompanying book.
 Parr was commissioned to take a characteristic look at Oxford University as part of a much larger project in which he examines the British ‘Establishment’ including leading public schools, the Army, the City, and now, Oxford University.
 He spent three years working on it making about 50-60 visits from his Bristol base.

 Basically the content of both book and exhibition fall into three overlapping elements.
 The first is the portrayal of Oxford as a bunch of eccentrics; the inter-college tortoise racing competition, the woman and her dog which has been re-categorised as a cat because dogs are banned from colleges, a dragon having tea at the Oxford University Tolkien Society garden party, school kids scrambling for pennies ‘served hot’ after ‘beating the bounds’ of the city centre parishes with hazel switches (we are informed that the practice has ‘been curtailed after a hot penny was caught in a woman’s cleavage’), ‘Teddy Hall’ students standing on chairs in the dining room to sing the college anthem ‘Teddy Bear’s picnic’.
 So far, so charmingly batty.
 Second the power of money; Lunch for guests attending Encaenia – the annual degree giving ceremony, in the Codrington Library at All Souls; the annual meeting of the Chancellors Court of Benefactors, whose members must have donated £1.5m or more to the University.
 The event is a dinner.
-And finally the intersection between these two, which can be characterised as endless partying and jollity by both students and academics alike, the more eccentric the better; the boat race on the Thames, Varsity match at Twickenham, the end of finals involving plenty of champagne and dunkings in the river.
+And finally the intersection between these two, which can be characterised as endless partying and jollity by both students and academics alike, the more eccentric and boisterous the better; the boat race on the Thames, the ‘Varsity’ match against Cambridge at Twickenham, the end of finals involving plenty of champagne and dunkings in the river.

 The river plays an important role in these photographs.
 Eights Week, the annual summer term rowing competition in the quaintly named Trinity Term, is a rich seam of excellent photographs for Parr, as are Summer Balls, Anniversary Balls, various formal dinners to commemorate saints days, strange dining habits like ‘Lord Bathurst’s fingers’ at All Souls (gigantic ‘tongs’ to facilitate passing the port round in case your neighbour is too sozzled to oblige), May Morning, and of course the garden parties and other formal celebrations associated with Encaenia.
 Harry Potter and Hogwarts get a walk on-part in the Christ Church dining room.